-A public IP address is the one that is assigned to you by your Internet Service Provider (ISP) and solely belongs to your network.
-To change your public IP address, you can use any of the steps mentioned below.
+A public IP address is one that is assigned to you by your Internet Service Provider (ISP) and solely belongs to your network.
+To change your public IP address, you can use any of the steps mentioned in our blog.

 Public IP addresses are of two types; dynamic and static.
 ISPs are usually keen on assigning users a dynamic IP address as it is often refreshed.
-This means that your IP address changes after some time to a different one.
-However, a static IP remains the same until your device is not decommissioned.
+This means that your IP address changes to a different one after some time.
+However, a static IP remains the same until your device is decommissioned.

-What are some ways to change your public IP address?
+Different ways to change your Public IP address

 Here are some ways you can change your public IP address: